 Spiral bevel gear with cyclo-palloid and palloid toothing

 We produce spiral bevel gears (spiral bevel and hypoid gears) and have a range of gear systems on offer.
 Our spiral bevel gears are manufactured according to Klingelnberg’s well-known ‘continuous bevel gear generating procedure’.
-We offer both the palloid and the cyclo-palloid procedure.
+We offer both the palloid and the cyclo-palloid procedure and every single gear is made in our production in Bremen, Germany.

 The special feature of the cyclo-palloid procedure is the two-piece cutter head.
 It enables us to manufacture using the dual-flank cut, which means that both flanks of the bevel gear are manufactured in one cut.
 The toothing maintains a constant tooth height and has an extended epicycloid as the flank longitudinal side.
 The bevel gears produced by this procedure are characterised by their resistance to deformations caused by stress.